The Top 10 Most Influential People in History

 Nobody really knows what Muhammad looked like.

-Country of Origin: Nepal Saudi Arabia
+Country of Origin: Saudi Arabia

 Most Significant Accomplishment: Founder of Islam